RT-Thread/rt-thread/bsp/stm32/stm32f103-blue-pill/README.md

-#### 4.1.5 Step 5
+**Step 5: Download the new program to your blue pill board.**

-Download the new program to your blue pill board.
 Re-plug the USB cable and you will find a new serial (virtual com, 115200, 8-N-1) device in your computer.
 Then, you can use the USB instead of the UART-USB adapter as a console and send commands through USB cable.
 If you reset or reboot the blue pill board, you'll still need to re-plug the USB cable.